Scan Science and Technology

 The Experts below are selected from a list of 225 Experts worldwide ranked by ideXlab platform

-A Roig – 1st expert on this subject based on the ideXlab platform
+A Roig – One of the best experts on this subject based on the ideXlab platform.

 effect of the aeration system on the levels of Airborne microorganisms generated at wastewater treatment plantsWater Research, 2008Co-Authors: Miguel A Sanchezmonedero, M I Aguilar, R Fenoll, A RoigAbstract: